AnyLog-co/documentation/08- Blockchain & Metadata/05- Unitfied Namespace.md

     )>
 ```

-With the [Mosquitto clients](https://mosquitto.org/download/) installed, you can publish scalar payloads to the
+With the <a href="https://mosquitto.org/download/" target="_blank">Mosquitto clients</a> installed, you can publish scalar payloads to the
 same broker for testing (`-m` is the message body, `-t` is the topic):

 ```bash